With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreOneeighty is a mental health facility in Millersburg, OH, located at 34-c South Clay Street, in the 44654 zip code.
+Learn MoreOneeighty is one of mental health facilities in Millersburg, Ohio, located at 34-c South Clay Street, 44654 zip code.
 Oneeighty provides outpatient treatment.
-Oneeighty provides cognitive behavioral therapy, group therapy and activity therapy to children / adolescents, seniors 65 or older and adults.
-Some other services available at Oneeighty include family psychoeducation and education services.
+Oneeighty provides trauma therapy, group therapy and individual psychotherapy to young adults, seniors 65 or older and adults.
+Additional services provided at Oneeighty include family psychoeducation and education services.

 Learn MoreCounseling Center Of Wayne And Holmes Counties is a mental health center in Orrville, Ohio, located at 859 South Main Street, 44667 zip code.
 Counseling Center Of Wayne And Holmes Counties provides outpatient treatment.
-Counseling Center Of Wayne And Holmes Counties offers dialectical behavior therapy, couples/family therapy and individual psychotherapy to children / adolescents, adults and seniors 65 or older.
-More services available at Counseling Center Of Wayne And Holmes Counties include family psychoeducation, court-ordered outpatient treatment and suicide prevention services.
+Counseling Center Of Wayne And Holmes Counties offers couples/family therapy, dialectical behavior therapy and behavior modification to children / adolescents, seniors 65 or older and young adults.
+More services available at Counseling Center Of Wayne And Holmes Counties include court-ordered outpatient treatment, family psychoeducation and suicide prevention services.

 Learn MoreOneeighty is a mental health treatment center in Wooster, OH, located at 128 East Milltown Road, Suite 105, 44691 zip code area.
 Oneeighty provides outpatient treatment.
-Oneeighty offers trauma therapy, individual psychotherapy and cognitive behavioral therapy to adults, seniors 65 or older and children / adolescents.
+Oneeighty offers trauma therapy, individual psychotherapy and couples/family therapy to children / adolescents, seniors 65 or older and young adults.
 Additional services at Oneeighty consist of family psychoeducation and education services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.